-Anyone can learn to experience the happiness from within - whether you have the 'right' relationship or are wanting one, whether you have lots of money or not, whether you are healthy or have physical challenges.
+Anyone can learn to experience happiness from within - whether you have the 'right' relationship or are seeking one, whether you have lots of money or not, whether you are healthy or have physical challenges.
 Happiness from within is not dependent on what is going on in your life.

 We believe that if we get the new car, find the right partner or figure out our life purpose, then we will be happy.
 What we don't realise is that by looking for happiness on the outside, we overlook the happiness that already exists within us, right here, right now, irrespective of our life situation.

 There once lived a Sufi mystic named Rabiya who was known in the village for her eccentric behaviour.
 One day she was spotted on her hands and knees outside her house looking for something.

 Seeing her, some passing villagers enquired: "What are you looking for?"